leonardoacr/batch-request-processor/README.md

 ### Explanation of the Code

 1. **Request Factory**: We define a `createRequestFactory` function that generates an asynchronous request task to fetch a cat fact.
-2. **Progress Callback**: An `onProgress` function is provided to log the completion percentage of the batch.
+2. **Progress Callback**: An `inProgress` function is provided to log the completion percentage of the batch.
 3. **Processing**: The `BatchRequestProcessor.process` method is used to handle the tasks in batches, with the progress being reported during the process.

 ## Medium Post